 Our Support website, www.moleculardevices.com/service-support, describes the support options offered by Molecular Devices, including service plans and professional services.
-It also has a link to our Knowledge Base, which contains documentation, technical notes, software upgrades, safety data sheets, and other resources.
-If you still need assistance after consulting the Knowledge Base, you can submit a request to Molecular Devices Technical Support.
+It also has a link to the Molecular Devices Knowledge Base, which contains documentation, technical notes, software upgrades, safety data sheets, and other resources.
+If you still need assistance, you can submit a request to Molecular Devices Technical Support.